SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.8

+- Fixed the issue of incompatibility with Sinytra Connector.

 ### 1.4.7

 - Now in 1.21.5, the tooltips of various blocks and items can be hidden according to the field `hidden_components` in the item component `tooltip_display`.